-1. Each Party shall provide a right in order to ensure that a single equitable remuneration is paid by the user to the performers and producers of phonograms, if a phonogram published for commercial purposes, or a reproduction of such phonogram, is used for broadcasting or communication to the public.
-2. Each Party shall ensure that the single equitable remuneration referred to in paragraph 1 is shared between the relevant performers and phonogram producers.
-Each Party may, in the absence of an agreement between performers and producers of phonograms, set the terms according to which performers and producers of phonograms shall share the single equitable remuneration.
+- 1. Each Party shall provide that the performers, and the producers of phonograms, have a right to a single equitable remuneration to be paid by the user, if a phonogram published for commercial purposes or a reproduction of such a phonogram, is used for broadcasting or communication to the public. - 2.
+Each Party shall ensure that the single equitable remuneration referred to in paragraph 1 is shared between the relevant performers and phonogram producers.
+Each Party may, in the absence of an agreement between performers and producers of phonograms, set the terms in accordance with which performers and producers of phonograms shall share the single equitable remuneration.